AdityaAdaki21/FASTapi-RAG/README.md

 # F1-AI: Formula 1 RAG Application

 F1-AI is a Retrieval-Augmented Generation (RAG) application specifically designed for Formula 1 information.
-It allows users to scrape Formula 1-related content from the web, store it in a vector database, and ask questions about the stored information using natural language.
+It features an intelligent web scraper that automatically discovers and extracts Formula 1-related content from the web, stores it in a vector database, and enables natural language querying of the stored information.

 ## Features